rhysbrooks1/CS321-002-s25-team-09/README.md

 | Totals:          | 194,324    |

+Note that we have already done this for you and provided the wrangled log file (in the subfolder `data/SSH_Files`) for you to use.
+However, it is important for you to review the process we used to simplify the raw log file into the simplified version we use to build the B-Trees for a a few reasons.

+- If you want to do the extra credit part where you write a Java data wrangler class.
+- To understand how real life projects in cybersecurity, data science, and artificial intelligence often require complex data wrangling.
+- To be exposed to a new way of dealing with complex pattern matching in text.

 ### 3.1.1 Demo
-Here is a [demo](demo/Log-File-Wrangling-Demo.md) that provides a walk-through on how to wrangle and filter through certain keywords, phrases, and terms.
-It is important for you to review this to understand the process we used to simplfy the raw log file into the simplified version we use to build the B-Trees.
+Here is a [demo](demo/Log-File-Wrangling-Demo.md) that provides a walk-through of using a text editor to wrangle and filter through certain keywords, phrases, and terms.

-The conversion process uses regular expressions, which are a powerful technique for pattern matching in text files. regula expressions are widely available in most programming languages as well as in the Bash shell.
+The conversion process uses [regular expressions](https://en.wikipedia.org/wiki/Regular_expression), which are a powerful technique for pattern matching in text files.
+Regular expressions are widely available in most programming languages as well as in the Bash shell.

 ### 3.1.2 Data Wrangling Program (Extra Credit)
 While using a text editor to wrangle the data is feasible for one file, it would be infeasible if you have to do that for hundreds or thousands of log files.
-So for this project, please write a Java program named `SSHDataWrangler.java` to wrangle the raw SSH data file into a useful form as described above.
-You can use regular expressions built into Java to accomplish the task.
+So for extra credit for this project, please write a Java program named `SSHDataWrangler.java` to wrangle the raw SSH data file into a useful form as described above.
+You will use regular expressions built into Java to accomplish the task.

 See this
 [tutorial](https://www.vogella.com/tutorials/JavaRegularExpressions/article.html) for how to